openslide/openslide.github.io/formats/mirax/index.markdown

 A data file begins with a header containing a five-character ASCII version string, the `SLIDE_ID` from the slidedat file, the file number encoded into three ASCII characters, and 256 bytes of padding.
+(In newer slides, the `SLIDE_ID` and file number are encoded as UTF-16LE, so the second half of each value is truncated away.)
 The remainder of the file contains packed data referenced by the index file.

 Slide Position File
 -------------------